Serving Greater Albany, Troy, Schenectady, Albany

 Click the icons to see what our customers had to say.

-We not only adhere to the highest industry standards, we strive to be the industry leader in the home improvement related services we provide.
+At Adirondack Basement Systems we not only adhere to the highest industry standards, we strive to be the industry leader in the home improvement related services we provide.
 We also use state-of-the-art products and technology which are designed to fix your home.
-We are the authorized Basement Systems and Foundation Supportworks dealer in Columbia, NY.
+We are the trusted Basement Systems and Foundation Supportworks dealer in Columbia, NY and we want to help you and your home.

-If your home is facing structural and foundation problems or if your concrete needs raising, we have the solutions.
-From wall anchors and push pier underpinning to Slab Piers and Crawl Space Jack Posts we have exactly what is needed.
+If your home is facing structural and foundation problems Adirondack Basement Systems has the solutions you're looking for.
+From wall anchors and push pier underpinning to Slab Piers and Crawl Space Jack Posts we have an arsenal of foundation repair products that will ensure the.
 We inspect your Columbia home, identify the problem and provide warranted products and work.
 We offer a 25-year warranty against manufacturing defects on foundation products.
-We can also fix your sinking outdoor concrete problems so you can enjoy your driveway, sidewalk or patio again without worry.
-We use PolyLevel™ to lift concrete slabs to a level position with less weight and disruption than the legacy mudjacking or slab jacking process.

 |Foundation Solutions for:

-For a FREE no-obligation basement waterproofing, structural repair, concrete leveling, or crawl space repair estimate in Columbia, NY, click below, fill out the form and Adirondack Basement Systems will contact you shortly.
+For a FREE no-obligation basement waterproofing, foundation repair, or crawl space repair estimate in Columbia, NY cal or click today!

 A homeowner in Chatham, NY contacted Adirondack Basement Systems about issues they had with the crawlspace beneath their home.
 During the springtime the crawlspace would become very wet and musty smelling.
 These issues effected the entire home so they were looking for a permanent solution.
 We sent one of our Certified Basement Specialists out to the home to do a thorough inspection and provide an estimate.
 Right away they knew that this crawlspace would benefit greatly by having CleanSpace vapor barrier installed along the walls and the floor.
 CleanSpace is waterproof and mold resistant, designed specifically for crawlspace environments.
 With this barrier installed the homeowner will have a dry crawlspace with less odors, which in turn will make the air in their home healthier.